-Average Compensation Average annual covere d parnings of an a mployee during the four Average Compensation Average aimuai covere d carmings of an e inproyee during the rott highest years of service.
-To determine your four highest years,

-PERS considers these scenarios:

-• Four highest fiscal years of earned compensation;

-• Four highest calendar years of earned compensation;

-• Combination of four highest fiscal and calendar years of

-earned compensation that do not overlap; or

-• Final 48 months of earned compensation prior to termination of employment.

-Covered Earnings Gross salary not in excess of the maximum amount on which contributions were required.

-Fiscal Year Year commencing on July 1 and ending June 30.

-Credited Service Service while a contributing member plus additional service as described below.

-Unused Sick and Vacation Leave Service credit is provided at no charge to members for unused sick and vacation time that has accrued at the time of retirement.
-A payment of up to 240 hours of leave may be used in the Average
+Average annual covered earnings of an employee during the four highest years of service.
+To determine your four highest years, PERS considers these scenarios: • Four highest fiscal years of earned compensation; • Four highest calendar years of earned compensation; • Combination of four highest fiscal and calendar years of earned compensation that do not overlap; or • Final 48 months of earned compensation prior to termination of employment.
+Gross salary not in excess of the maximum amount on which contributions were required.
+Year commencing on July 1 and ending June 30.
+Service while a contributing member plus additional service as described below.
+Service credit is provided at no charge to members for unused sick and vacation time that has accrued at the time of retirement.
+A payment of up to 240 hours of leave may be used in the Average Compensation definition.
+Additional service credit may be granted for service prior to February 1, 1953, active duty military service, out-of-state service, professional leave and non-covered and retroactive service

-Compensation definition.

-Additional Service Additional service credit may be granted for service prior to professional leave and non-covered and retroactive service

-February 1, 1953, active duty military service, out-of-state service,